N215-obrookin/travel-fly/README.md

 # homework-five

-nav now changes to black on pages besides home layout of about page created
+- nav now changes to black on pages besides home
+- layout of about page created
+- page is now responsive with other screens than computer
+- having issue getting the correct fonts